-“I’ve been lifting 3-4 times per week for 8 months now and I’m still weak and haven’t put on any real muscle.
+“I’ve been lifting 3-4 times per week for 8 months now, and I’m still weak, and haven’t put on any real muscle.
 What’s wrong with me?”

 And it is frustrating because people are putting in work but not getting any results to show for it.
 In essence, they are wasting their time.

 The often overlooked but key rule for long-term progress in the gym is progressive overload.

 There are many ways to achieve that, some of which I will list down below.
 But, let’s examine why progressive overload is so important.

 The progressive overload principle states:

-|In order for a muscle to grow, strength to be gained, performance to increase, or for any similar improvement to occur, the human body must be forced to adapt to a tension that is above and beyond what it has previously experienced.|
+For a muscle to grow, strength to improve, performance to increase, or for any similar improvement to occur, the human body must be forced to adapt to a tension that is above and beyond what it has experienced before.

 This is important to remember moving forward.
 Take a snapshot with your phone or write it down if you want to.

-There is a simple explanation for it and it’s called adaptation.
+There is a simple explanation for it, and it’s called adaptation.
 When you introduce a new stimulus to your body (such as lifting), you are forcing it to take action and adapt to that stress.

 This is why progressive overload is so important.
 You need to be introducing more stress to your body on a regular basis to force it to adapt and strengthen over and over again.

 - Lifting the same weight with a better range of motion.

 - Lifting the same weight with smoother form, more speed, and less effort.

 - Lifting heavier weight.

 - Lifting the same weight but with less rest between sets.

 - Lifting the same weight for more repetitions.

 - Maintaining performance while losing body weight(increasing relative performance).

 - Doing the same workout in a shorter amount of time.

 - Lifting the same weight for the same repetitions for more sets.

 What’s the bottom line?

-As you can see, there are many different ways to progress and numbers on the bar aren’t the only indicator of that.
+As you can see, there are many different ways to progress, and numbers on the bar aren’t the only indicator of that.
 But, keep in mind that progressive overload comes only after good form.